donruski/My-Portfolio/README.md

 ## About Me

 Hello!
-I'm Jamogha Orugba Lucky, a former physics teacher and computer science instructor who has transitioned into the world of software quality assurance testing.
-My journey from education to software testing reflects my passion for lifelong learning and my commitment to mastering new challenges.

-With a background in teaching, I bring a unique set of skills to my role as a QA tester.
-I excel in problem-solving, attention to detail, and effective communication — qualities that are invaluable in the realm of software testing.

-My experience in computer science has equipped me with a solid understanding of coding and software development processes, allowing me to collaborate effectively with developers and deliver user-centric solutions.

-I approach each testing challenge with enthusiasm and a thirst for knowledge, embracing new technologies and methodologies with an open mind.
-My diverse background and dedication to excellence make me a valuable asset to any team.
+I'm Jamogha Orugba Lucky, a results-driven Software Quality Assurance Engineer with over three years of hands-on experience testing web and mobile applications across different industries.
+I specialize in both manual and automated testing, with a strong focus on delivering reliable, high-quality products through detailed test case development, bug tracking, regression testing, and API validation.

+Over the years, I have worked closely with developers, designers, and product teams to identify issues early in the development lifecycle, reduce production bugs, and improve overall user experience.
+I have led QA efforts for multiple major releases, executed thousands of test cases, and contributed to improved delivery timelines and software performance.
+My experience includes API testing using Postman and JMeter, web automation with Selenium and Playwright, and effective test management using tools like Jira and Trello.

+In addition to my QA background, I have experience as a freelance QA tester and WordPress developer, where I delivered and maintained client projects end-to-end, ensuring cross-browser compatibility, responsiveness, and performance optimization.
+I am detail-oriented, highly collaborative, and passionate about continuous learning and improving testing processes.
+I thrive in remote environments and take pride in being dependable, proactive, and quality-focused in every project I work on.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1meQzlV95KUp2iqztu6kvPnWAc1Zray96/view?usp=sharing).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1gqWToaPMzLiig8FicvgfeOpfY_0D--fB/view?usp=sharing).

 ## Skills